docknetwork/crypto-wasm-ts/src/anonymous-credentials/README.md

 A [CredentialBuilder](./credential-builder.ts) is used to build a credential by setting various attributes and then signed using the issuer's secret key resulting in a [Credential](./credential.ts) which can then be verified using the public key of the issuer.
-A credential might have a status field indicating whether the credential can be revoked or not.
-Currently only 1 mechanism is supported and that is accumulator but the status property is oblivious to that.
+A credential might have a `status` field indicating whether the credential can be revoked or not.
+Currently only 1 mechanism is supported and that is accumulator but the s`tatus` property is oblivious to that.

 See these [tests](../../tests/anonymous-credentials/credential.spec.ts) for examples of credential issuance, verification and (de)serialization.